'I've been waiting to be this age': The story behind Julia Barretto's birthday beach photos

 “We had so many plans na pero I was too young pa to do all of that,” she added.

-Barretto marked her birthday on Wednesday by surprising the public with her beach photos where she flaunted her toned body and showed off her more daring side.
+Barretto marked her birthday on Wednesday by surprising the public with her beach photos where she showed off her toned body and bared her more daring side.

 View this post on Instagram